 The evolutionary cosmologist, Brian Swimme, writes, “In a culture in which cosmology is alive, children are taught by the Sun and Moon, by the rainfall and the starlight, by the salmon run and the germinating seed.
 It has been so long since we moderns have lived in such a world that it is difficult to picture, but we can just now begin to imagine what it might be like for our children, or for our children’s children.
 They will wake up a few moments before dawn and go out into the gray light.
 As they’re yawning away the last of their sleep and as the Earth slowly rotates back into the great cone of light from the Sun, they will hear the story of the Sun’s gift.
 How five billion years ago the hydrogen atoms, created at the birth of the universe, came together to form our great Sun that now pours out this same primordial energy and has done so from the beginning of its existence.
 How some of this energy is gathered up by life to swim in the oceans and to sing in the forests.
 And how some of it has been incorporated into the human venture, so that human beings themselves are able to stand here, are able to yawn, are able to think only because coursing through their blood lines are molecules energized by the Sun.”

-With the multiple shock waves of this year’s events, it could seem utterly naïve to hope that today’s adult decision makers could face the challenge of exploring a new cosmological perspective different than the familiar one of the past centuries.
+With the continual shock waves of climate-related events, it could seem completely reasonable to expect that today’s adult decision makers could face the challenge of exploring a new cosmological perspective different than the familiar one of the past centuries.
 But that is exactly what Swimme, Carl Sagan and Stephen Hawking have proposed by entreating and encouraging us to change our own inadequate perceptions of the world around us.
 They prompt us to trust our own capacities to weave together the core human wisdoms of the past with the present scientific insights that were simply unavailable to earlier generations of humans.
 It is exactly what David Attenborough and Indigenous leaders, and untold legions of climate scientists, climate strikers, religious and moral leaders, Extinction Rebellion communities, and untold creative and courageous grassroots propose.

 Various biologists, hydrologists, geologists and other scientists who pay attention to disruptions in Earth’s planetary timing have been sounding alarms for decades.
 Their voices are often submerged by other voices that promise that progress is worth with the risk of damage the disturbances may cause.
 The warnings may also have been attenuated by the belief systems of certain cultures and religions that adhere to the fundamental origin stories passed on over the last several thousand years.
 These stories, also understood as cosmologies, are being shaken to the core.
 They may be unwillingly contributors to the behaviors that suggest our human species is overshooting its privilege to exist.